Are you thinking of publishing a book?

-Sometimes people accept, but they rarely fulfil their promise to post a review, or they just plain forget.
+Sometimes people accept, but they rarely fulfill their promise to post a review, or they just plain forget.

 You can then order proof copies of your book.
-It depends on your budget but you might want to order ten copies.
+It depends on your budget, but you might want to order five copies.

 You can give them something of far more value than an easily forgotten, worthless ebook file.

-You can even sign each copy to personalise it and thank them in advance for their review.
+You can even sign each copy to personalize it and thank them in advance for their review.